nrfconnect/sdk-nrf/doc/nrf/ug_ble_controller.rst

 * `Zephyr Bluetooth LE Controller`_

 The nRF Bluetooth LE Controller is implemented by Nordic Semiconductor.
-The Zephyr Bluetooth LE Controller is an open source Link Layer developed in the `Zephyr Project`_, to which Nordic Semiconductor is a contributor.
+The Zephyr Bluetooth LE Controller is an open source Link Layer developed in `Zephyr`_, to which Nordic Semiconductor is a contributor.

 Both Link Layers integrate with the Zephyr Bluetooth LE Host, which completes the full Bluetooth LE protocol stack solution in the |NCS|.
 It is possible to select either Bluetooth LE Controller for application development.